plone/plone.app.contentlisting/plone/app/contentlisting/tests/integration.rst

 ===========

-The idea behind plone.app.contentlisting is to have a unified way of listing Plone content whenever needed, whether in folderlistings, collections, portlets or search results.
+The idea behind plone.app.contentlisting is to have a unified way of listing Plone content whenever needed, whether in contentlistings, collections, portlets or search results.

 It should be simple to use for new developers and integrators.
 The core concept